jcbsfilho/azion-samples/templates/angular-boilerplate/README.md

 # Angular Boilerplate

-The Azion Angular Boilerplate is designed to simplify and enhance the deployment process for Angular.js applications directly on the edge of the network.
+The Azion **Angular Boilerplate** is designed to simplify and enhance the deployment process for Angular.js applications directly on the edge of the network.

 This repository is an example of the new GitHub repository created during the deployment.
 For a more detailed step-by-step to deploy this template via Azion Real-Time Manager (RTM), check the [How to deploy edge applications with the Angular Boilerplate](https://www.azion.com/en/documentation/products/guides/angular-boilerplate/) guide.

-This template uses Angular CLI version 16.1.3.
+This template uses Angular CLI version `16.1.3`.

 ## Usage Information